pjared/ThePeople/all-notes/jetstream/JetStream-Notes.md

 ## Teams
 JetStream teams docs are found at https://jetstream.laravel.com/2.x/features/teams.html#introduction

-An important file for me is the TeamPolicy.php, here is where the settings for jetstream is.
+An important file for me is the [Team Policy File](/app/Policies/TeamPolicy.php) , here is where the settings for jetstream is.
 This file puts restrictions/capabilities on teams.

+## Roles
+The roles are defined in the [Service Provider File](app/Providers/JetstreamServiceProvider.php)